Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Global Existence

-\begin{proof} The proof follows from elementary \emph{a priori} bounds.
-We multiply the equation by $pv^{p-1}$, integrate in space, and use H\"older's inequality to see where $q$ is the dual exponent of $p$.
+\begin{proof} This is proven with elementary \emph{a priori} bounds.
+We multiply the equation by $p\abs v^{p-2}v$, integrate in space, and use H\"older's inequality to see where $q$ is the dual exponent of $p$.
 On the left hand side, we integrate by parts in the latter term (and use the zero-flux boundary condition) to see Thus putting $G(t) = \|v(t)\|^p_{L^p(\Omega)}$, equation \eqref{eq:LpboundHeateq} reads Integrating gives and since $1-\frac 1 q = \frac 1 p$, we arrive at as desired. \end{proof}